Descanonge/neba/docs/source/index.rst

 ==================

-The second module aims to ease the creation and :doc:`management of datasets<datasets>` with different file format, structure, etc. that can all depend on various parameters.
+The second module aims to ease the creation and :doc:`management of datasets<datasets/index>` with different file format, structure, etc. that can all depend on various parameters.

 Each new dataset is specified by creating a subclass of a data manager object.
 Relevant attributes or methods are overridden to provide information on this